kmclaugh/tiller-vinaudit-simple/README.md

 # Tiller Zillow (Simple) Automation
-Simple script to retrieve &amp; write Zillow Zestimates® to Tiller-enabled spreadsheets
+A simple script to retrieve &amp; write Zillow Zestimates® to Tiller-enabled spreadsheets

 The tiller-zillow-simple script is a simple Google Apps Script to scrape Zillow Zestimates® and insert them into the Balance History sheet of Tiller-enabled spreadsheets.
 This workflow is especially useful for tracking net worth.

-(Visit [Tiller HQ](tillerhq.com) to learn more about Tiller.)
+Visit [Tiller HQ](tillerhq.com) to learn more about Tiller.

+## Setting Up Your Project

 To configure your project, implement the following steps in Google Sheets:
 1. Visit [Zillow](zillow.com) and browse to the property you'd like to link.